Yep, that’s right. Trolls.

 And then there was – we will call him Mr Nasty – to protect his identity (though I don’t see why I should really).
 He was having a right old go at Jessen, calling him a scam artist and urging people (he didn’t know) not to “waste” their money or “be ripped off”.

 I also pointed out that since Jessen had 1500 followers on FB and Mr Nasty had 240 – it looked like what Jessen was doing was working.
-Of course, he naturally ignored all the relevant facts about the purpose of a business being to make money, and that he must also make money as a business owner (perhaps he doesn’t?), and went straight for the jugular – MINE!!
-Lol.
+Of course, he naturally ignored all the relevant facts about the purpose of a business being to make money, and that he must also make money as a business owner (perhaps he doesn’t?).

 He pointed out that one of my pages only has 400 followers so I can’t be doing very well.
 I felt like pointing out that 400 is still better than 240 and that my actual business page – Strategy Social Media – has 12,000 followers after 2 years and my Leading Women in Business Page has 4,500 after maybe 6 months, but I didn’t.
 Because – you know what?
 You can’t argue with an idiot.
 And if you DO – then who is the bigger idiot?